linera-io/linera-protocol/CLI.md

   Default value: `0`
 * `--maximum-fuel-per-block <MAXIMUM_FUEL_PER_BLOCK>` — Set the maximum amount of fuel per block
 * `--maximum-executed-block-size <MAXIMUM_EXECUTED_BLOCK_SIZE>` — Set the maximum size of an executed block
+* `--maximum-blob-size <MAXIMUM_BLOB_SIZE>` — Set the maximum size of data blobs, compressed bytecode and other binary blobs, in bytes
 * `--maximum-bytes-read-per-block <MAXIMUM_BYTES_READ_PER_BLOCK>` — Set the maximum read data per block
 * `--maximum-bytes-written-per-block <MAXIMUM_BYTES_WRITTEN_PER_BLOCK>` — Set the maximum write data per block
 * `--testing-prng-seed <TESTING_PRNG_SEED>` — Force this wallet to generate keys using a PRNG and a given seed.
 USE FOR TESTING ONLY